jhallen/exorsim/rload/rload.md

 been able to find it in any of the available scans of the RLOAD or RASM manuals.

+relobj.c is a program which parses RLOAD object files.
+When it runs into unknown things, it prints "***".

 # Intro

 Study the relocatable assembler and RLOAD manuals.
 Each module produced by